Knot Weight Systems from Graded Symplectic Geometry: Introduction

 The paper is organized as follows, we first present in sec.\ref{sec_TGC} the formula for the Gronthendieck connection and explore its geometrical meaning, in particular the Bott-Haefliger construction.
 Then in sec.\ref{sec_CC}, we review the Chevalley-Eilenberg (CE) complex of Lie algebra of vector fields and give the recipe for converting a CE cochain on a flat space to a cochain on a curved space with value in the ring of functions.
 In sec.\ref{sec_EM}, we give the formula for the exponential map and Gronthendieck connection in this special case and verify all properties claimed in sec.\ref{sec_TGC} and \ref{sec_EM}.
 Section \ref{sec_graph} contains the recipe of the mapping between CE complex and graph complex, which is a useful book keeping tool for the computation.
 Also our main theorems are stated in that section.
 Finally, in sec.\ref{sec_EX}, we give plenty of examples to endow substance to our construction.

-{\it Acknowledgement}: The authors would like to thank E.~Getzler for discussions on the problem of trivialization dependence of weight-systems, from which the current paper is conceived.
-We are grateful to F.~Bonechi, A.~Cattaneo and P.~Mn\"ev for the discussion of the Gronthendieck connection and its application in QFTs.
+{\it Acknowledgement}: The authors would like to thank E. Getzler for discussions on the problem of trivialization dependence of weight-systems, from which the current paper is conceived.
 M.Z. thanks the Simons center for geometry and physics where part of this work was carried out.
 The research of M.Z. is supported by VR-grant 621-2008-4273.